benetis/weather_informer/README.md

 # README

-## Project: Work in progress, not ready for use
+## Disclaimer: Work in progress, not ready for use

 ## Disclaimer
 I am making this project for the purpose of getting familiar with Ruby and RoR.